NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ### Interpreting Principal Components

-- PC1: Usually represents overall brightness/albedo variations (typically 90%+ of variance)
-- PC2: Often highlights vegetation vs. non-vegetation contrasts
-- PC3: May reveal subtle features not visible in original bands
+**PC1**: Usually represents overall brightness/albedo variations (typically 90%+ of variance) **PC2**: Often highlights vegetation vs. non-vegetation contrasts **PC3**: May reveal subtle features not visible in original bands

 ### On your own:

-1. Compare PC1 with the original RGB to understand major landscape features
+1. Compare PC1 with the original RGB image to understand major landscape features
 2. Look for patterns in PC2 and PC3 that might reveal hidden information
 3. Consider how different PCs might be useful for your specific research questions